Slider Settings

 • Output Length

-The Output Length setting controls the maximum amount of text characters that the AI can generate per output, to a minimum of 4 and a maximum of 600 characters depending on your Subscription Tier.
-Be aware that longer output lengths can vary in quality due to the nature of the AI's generation, while shorter ones will tend to stay on topic better.
+The Output Length setting controls the maximum amount of text characters that the AI can generate per output, with a minimum of 4 and a maximum of 600 characters depending on your Subscription Tier.

 • Repetition Penalty

-The Repetition Penalty slider applies a penalty to the probability of tokens that appear in context, with those that appear multiple times being penalized more harshly.
-Higher values apply a harsher penalty, so setting this slider too high can result in output degradation and other undesired behavior, while too low of a setting can cause the AI to continuously repeat words or punctuation.
-Making small adjustments to this setting can be helpful to guide your stories' pacing or focus.
-For example, if you wanted the AI to mention specific character names or details more often you would lower this slider, and increase it if you wanted it to use more varied word choices.
+The Repetition Penalty slider decreases the probability of tokens that have appeared before in context.
+Higher values are stronger.
+Setting this slider too high will cause the AI to run out of choices and emit worse-quality tokens, while too low of a setting will allow the AI to continuously repeat words or punctuation.
+For example, if you wanted the AI to mention specific character names or details more often, you would lower this slider.
+You would increase it if you wanted it to use more varied word choices.
+Keep in mind that Repetition Penalty works on tokens, not words - so intercom will decrease the probability of interchange, because they share the token inter.
+But Hello will not decrease the probability of hello, because they are different tokens.
+(Repetition Penalty is equivalent to e^(Presence Penalty).)

 Advanced Options